An AI-driven BioTECHNology company

-Dr. Blaschuk founded Zonula, a privately held biotechnology company located in Montreal, Quebec, Canada.
-He has worked in the field of cell adhesion for over three decades and was a tenured Associate Professor on the Faulty of Medicine at McGill University from 1987-2021 (retired).
-Before starting Zonula, Dr. Blaschuk co-founded Adherex I
+Dr. Blaschuk has worked in the fields of cell biology and translational research for over three decades.
+He was a tenured Associate Professor on the Faculty of Medicine at McGill University from 1987-2021 (retired).
+Before starting Zonula, Dr. Blaschuk co-founded Adherex Incorporated in 1996, a publicly traded, McGill spin-off oncology co

-Dr. Vaisburg has more than 25 years of drug discovery and development experience in the areas of infectious diseases, ophthalmology and oncology.
+Dr. Vaisburg has more than 30 years of drug discovery and development experience in the areas of infectious diseases, ophthalmology and oncology.
 He has authored 40 publications and is inventor of 42 patent applications.

 Dr. Vaisburg has held senior positions at: